Overview and Facts about Huntington's Disease

 Treatment and Care for Huntington's Disease

 There is no cure for Huntington’s disease.
 Certain treatments can help lessen symptoms, but cannot stop the progression of the disease.
-Assessments by physical, occupational, and speech therapists can help provide insight into the best treatments.
-Medications are available to help treat movement disorders and psychiatric conditions.

 Physical therapy and regular exercise can enhance strength, flexibility, balance, and coordination, while occupational therapy can instruct patients and caregivers on the use of assistive devices to improve daily living and task capabilities.